afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w2-notes.md

 <img src="./resources/w2/img/l1-occup-grid3.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- ```As a quick reminder, the LIDAR sensor uses pulses of light to measure the distance to all objects surrounding the car, and returns a point cloud of measurements throughout its field of view.```
+`As a quick reminder`: the LIDAR sensor uses pulses of light to measure the distance to all objects surrounding the car, and returns a point cloud of measurements throughout its field of view.

 **LIDAR Data Filtering**